hpcleuven/VscDocumentation/source/globus/using_globus_via_web.rst

 .. image:: using_globus_via_web/timer.png

-You can get an overview of all scheduled transfers and synchronizations on 'activity' tab (on the left side of the page) under the subtab 'timers.
+You can get an overview of all scheduled transfers and synchronizations on the 'activity' tab (on the left side of the page) under the subtab 'timers'.
 You can click on any process to get more info, or click on the trashbin icon next to one to cancel the process.